TracerBench/tracerbench/packages/cli/README.md

   $ tracerbench create-archive

 OPTIONS
-  -o, --output=output  (required) [default: ./trace.archive] the filename and path for the archive file -u, --url=url        (required) url to visit to produce the archive file
+  -o, --output=output  (required) [default: ./trace.archive] the output filepath/name to save the archive to -u, --url=url        (required) url to visit to produce the archive file
 ```